PolymerLabs/arcs/shells/pipes-shell/README.md

     }
   };
 ```
-Also, when run under headful chrome, clicking the display will run a test recieve.
+Also, when run under headful chrome, clicking the display will run a test receive.

 ## Flags